astzweig/docker-wildduck/README.md

   each component in a single BUILD script.

 ## Roadmap
-* Provide a docker container with the pre-installed services as done by the [setup scripts][setup-scripts] provided by the [Wildduck][github-wildduck] project.
+* [x] Provide a docker container with the pre-installed services as done by the [setup scripts][setup-scripts] provided by the [Wildduck][github-wildduck] project.
-* Provide scripts to configure the docker container using environment variables.
+* [x] Provide scripts to configure the docker container using environment variables.
+* [] Create different users for the different services in the container.
+* [] Create better management tools, like a CLI user management tool.

 ## Alternatives
 Before starting to build this image we looked around for alternatives